Directed by Ridley Scott

 Feature Running Time: 122 minutes

-Back in 2012 when Prometheus was about to come out, I was excited as much as the next Alien fan to see Ridley Scott return back to his original roots where he breathed new life into the Sci-Fi Horror genre.
+Back in 2012 when Prometheus was about to come out, I was excited as much as the next Alien fan to see Ridley Scott return back to his original roots, where he breathed new life into the Sci-Fi Horror genre.
 In fact, I couldn’t remember the last film I got that excited about before Prometheus came into play.
-You see, the original 1979 Alien is one of my all time favourite Science Fiction Horror films as well as being one of my top ten and I will argue with anyone the reasons why I think its a better film than James Cameron’s 1986 follow-up sequel Aliens.
+You see, the original Alien is one of my all time favourite science fiction horror films, and I will argue with anyone the reasons why I think its a better film than James Cameron’s 1986 follow-up sequel, Aliens.

-When I did finally get to see Prometheus in its opening weekend back in June of that year, I cannot express to any of you the level of disappointment I experienced from it.
-It broke my heart how it failed to live up to any of my expectations, as the original Alien is a perfect example of being a product years ahead of its time since its release nearly 50 years ago now.
-Suffice to say, this film really did split its fans in two and with Scott reportedly saying several times that Prometheus is in no way a part of the Alien franchise, instead an altogether separate film that just happens to share the same DNA as Alien (whatever the fuck that means) had led to weeks and even months following its summer release of fans speculating whether it is a prequel to Alien or just it’s own thing.
-And that, ladies and gentlemen, is the main problem I had with Prometheus as it seemed confused as to knowing what kind of film it wanted to be.
+When I did finally get to see Prometheus in its opening weekend, back in June of that year, I cannot express to any of you the level of disappointment I experienced from it.
+It broke my heart how it failed to live up to any of my expectations, as the 1979 original is a perfect example of being a product light years ahead of its time.
+Suffice to say, this film really did split its fans in two, and with Scott reportedly saying several times that Prometheus is in no way a part of the Alien franchise, instead an altogether separate film that just happens to share the same DNA as Alien (whatever that means), had led to weeks and even months following its summer release of fans speculating whether it is a prequel to Alien or just it’s own thing.
+And that, ladies and gentlemen, is the main problem I had with Prometheus, as it seemed confused as to knowing what kind of film it wanted to be.

 Fast forward 5 years later and we come to its sequel/prequel, ALIEN: COVENANT.
-Yep, that’s right, with Alien capitalised in its film title, Scott really was fibbing us this whole time about this never being a prequel for reasons that are too unfathomable for this writer to work his head around.
-I forgot to mention that I caved in and watched Prometheus again a second time last year and found myself enjoying it a little bit more despite its massive flaws concerning the poor script and flat characters.
-So in that respect I was fairly optimistic about Covenant and thought to myself ‘just how bad can this one be?’
+Yep, that’s right, with Alien capitalised in its film title, Scott really was fibbing us this whole time about this never being a prequel for reasons that are too unfathomable for me to work my head around.
+I forgot to mention that I caved in and watched Prometheus again a second time last year, and found myself enjoying it a little bit more, despite its massive flaws concerning the poor script and flat characters.
+So in that respect, I was fairly optimistic about Covenant and thought to myself ‘just how bad can this one be?’
 But no, it was bad.
 On second thoughts, scrap that.
 It was an abomination and a complete offensive insult to Scott’s ’79 masterpiece.

-First of all, a whole entire team of explorers land on an unknown planet they know diddly squat about and unsure how it came to be here in the universe, and yet they don’t think to take the necessary safety precautions by each equipping themselves into space suits and helmets?
-Its one of the biggest errors in the film that really bothered me taking into account that a film director as prolific as Ridley Scott should know by now what it takes to make a science fiction film actually believable to an audience.
+First of all, a whole entire team of explorers land on an unknown planet they know diddly squat about and unsure how it came to be here in the universe, and yet they don’t think to take the necessary safety precautions by equipping themselves into space suits and helmets?
+Its one of the biggest errors in the film that really bothered me, taking into account that a film director as prolific as Ridley Scott should know by now what it takes to make a science fiction film actually believable to an audience.
 Case in point, check out his previous sci-fi effort The Martian to know exactly what I’m talking about here.
-As the expedition team scout out the planet and it’s environment, it doesn’t take long before two of its members become seriously ill due to their own stupidity and naivety of allowing themselves to get infected by contracting a toxic virus when interfering with the planet’s seemingly questionable wildlife.
-Such as it is, history is made when these two dangerously ill crew members eventually die in gruesome ways but of course, not before giving birth to Xenomorphs.
-This was another scene that annoyed me, maybe even more so than the one I briefly already discussed but I shan’t go into more detail in the fear of revealing more plot details for those who have yet to still see it.
+As the expedition team scout out the planet and it’s environment, it doesn’t take long before two of its members become seriously ill, due to their own stupidity and naivety of allowing themselves to get infected when interfering with the planet’s seemingly questionable wildlife.
+Such as it is, history is made when these two dangerously ill crew members eventually die in gruesome ways, but of course, not before giving birth to Xenomorphs.
+This was another scene that annoyed me, maybe even more so than the one I briefly already discussed but I shan’t go into more detail.
 All you need to know is that the film gets progressively worse the longer the film remains on this planet.

 Some people who have liked this film have said that this film in some ways maintains a bit of a fan service the way Star Wars: The Force Awakens did.
 This is something I strongly disagree with.
 The Force Awakens may have similar themes in the same vein as the original Star Wars trilogy but it introduced a lot of new ideas with a whole host of interesting characters.
 The same definitely can’t be said about Covenant.
 In the most nicest way I can explain this, this film reminded me too much of Terminator: Genisys, a film that recreates the same scenes that we know and love from the original to give it more of an update to try and fit it in with a more modern day audience.
 The truth is it doesn’t work.
 At all.
 Most of us want to see films that don’t completely rehash everything in a more digital day and age.
 Its boring, tedious and lazy.